abetlen/llama-cpp-python/README.md

 The high-level API provides a simple managed interface through the [`Llama`](https://llama-cpp-python.readthedocs.io/en/latest/api-reference/#llama_cpp.Llama) class.

-Below is a short example demonstrating how to use the high-level API to for basic text completion:
+Below is a short example demonstrating how to use the high-level API for basic text completion:

 ```python
 from llama_cpp import Llama